 Brays School now has two sites, one in Sheldon and the other in Tile Cross.

-The site in Sheldon is a day special school with 110 places for pupils with physical, learning and additional difficulties.
-All pupils currently on role have a statement of special educational need.
-The school place offer and build was extended to meet demand in 2005.
-Brays takes children with physical needs, severe learning difficulties, profound and multiple learning difficulties, autistic spectrum disorder, specific communication and learning needs, visual impairment and hearing impairment.
+Brays School is a special day school.
+All pupils currently on role have a statement of special educational needs or an Education Health and Care Plan.
+We offer places across our sites for children with physical difficulties, severe learning difficulties, profound and multiple learning difficulties, autistic spectrum condition, specific communication difficulties, visual impairment, hearing impairment and multisensory impairment.

 Children attending Brays will usually require augmented and modified curriculum opportunities including an overarching mobility curriculum and a sensory experiential curriculum for our more profound learners.
 Brays School underpins all of its curriculum delivery through continually developing its communication work so that pupils may access their learning in a way personalised to their needs.